-Children experience differing changes one year after a sibling's death from cancerNovember 16th, 2011 in Psychology & Psychiatry /
+Children experience differing changes one year after a sibling's death from cancerNovember 16, 2011 in Medicine & Health / Psychology & Psychiatry

 The majority of children experience personal changes and changes in relationships one year after their sibling has died from cancer; however, positive and negative changes are not universal.
 These are the findings from the first study published online November 3, 2011 in Cancer Nursing to examine changes in siblings after the death of a brother or sister to cancer from three different perspectives: mothers, fathers and siblings.